 We’ve all done it.
 The first content we wrote for our websites was short or low quality as we built our experience.
 Or our business has changed direction over time and our first posts are written for an audience we no longer serve.
 This content can easily become outdated without us even noticing.

 If like Callia Web, you’ve been operating for several years the advice in your blog post could be superseded by technological advances.
 Or if you host events or sell products, a blog post could refer to old products and events and at old prices too!

-This outdated or irrelevant content can harm your search engine ranking and your visitors’ experience of your website.
+It is worth doing the occasional spring clean of your blog because this outdated or irrelevant content can harm your search engine ranking and your visitors’ experience of your website.